-Social Security Administration Benefits For Those In Need
+Social Security Disability Benefits for Those in Need

 Every day, millions of people across the country struggle to meet their needs due to some kind of disability.
 They struggle with daily demands.
 They struggle with family and friends.
 They endure hardships and barriers that few people can fully understand.
 Many people, sadly, simply cannot function without help.
 Fortunately, that help exists.

 Although the assistance type itself may differ, the objective remains the same.
 The SSA aims to assist people who struggle with normal, healthy living.
 Many social security beneficiaries are old.
 Many are disabled or poor.
-Others are injured and unable to perform the way they once did.
+Others are injured and unable to perform their job or routine tasks the way they once did.
 Across the country, the SSA provides the social safety net on which these people rely.

-However, not all people in need qualify for social security assistance.
-In fact, many applicants for these social benefits struggle to get approved.
+However, not all people in need ultimately qualify for social security assistance.
+In fact, many individuals who apply for these social security benefits struggle to get approved.
 The application and approval process for social security can be long and difficult.
 If you are considering applying for benefits, you may need help.

 Hiring A Social Security Disability Attorney

 - A professional and experienced social security lawyer can help in a number of ways.
-Firstly, they can assist you with the application process.
-The SSA currently offers two programs geared.
+First, they can assist you with the application process.
+The SSA currently offers two programs geared to disabled individuals.
 Knowing which program to choose can be a complicated process.

 - When applying for social security disability, an applicant must show that the disability is a total disability.
 Social Security only administers payments to people with a medical condition that is severe and lasting.
 The condition must be expected to last at least 12 continuous months, or result in death.

-- You will not receive disability benefits if you have a partial disability or short-term disability.
-So before you go looking online for a “Social Security Lawyer Near Me,” make sure you understand your disability.
+- You will not receive disability benefits if you have a partial disability or a short-term disability.
+So, before you go looking online for a “Social Security disability Lawyer Near Me,” make sure you understand your disability.
 A seasoned social security attorney can help.
 Once you have received help, it’s time to apply to the right program for you.